-The females however, keep their pale yellow noses (may turn slightly pale red at times, which makes it tricky to determine their sex in store).
-They only show a small area of red at the tip of the dorsal fins, and ventral fins will stay pale red.
+The females, however, keep their pale yellow noses (may turn slightly pale red at times, which makes it tricky to determine their sex in the store).
+They only show a small area of red at the tip of the dorsal fins, and the ventral fins will stay pale red.
 In females, their stripes stay black.

 The male Pearl Gourami has a deep red-orange coloration on the throat and breast.
 The male Moonlight Gourami has orange to red coloration of the pelvic fins.

-The gonopodium is a modified anal fin which is used to fertilize eggs.
-In the male the anal fin is rod shaped, while the female has a traditional fan shaped anal fin (see photo above).
+The gonopodium is a modified anal fin that is used to fertilize eggs.
+In the male, the anal fin is rod-shaped, while the female has a traditional fan-shaped anal fin (see photo above).

-Tetras are not easily sexed, but do have some differences, which vary based on the species.
-Generally the females are a bit larger and plumper than males.
+Tetras are not easily distinguished but do have some differences, which vary based on the species.
+Generally, the females are a bit larger and plumper than males.
 Males are often more vibrantly colored and may have longer fins than their female counterparts.
-Because Tetras are schooling fish, breeding pairs can be obtained simply by purchasing a small school of them at one time.
+Tetras are schooling fish and breeding pairs can be obtained simply by purchasing a small school of them at one time.

-Telling Koi Carp apart for example is pretty impossible until the female is ready to spawn.
+Telling Koi Carp apart for example is almost impossible until the female is ready to spawn.

 Ultimately the best way to tell the gender of fish is to obtain some information on the species you are interested in.
-If you study their behavioral differences as well as physiological make up you may be able to make an informed decision.
-Another source of good information is your local pet store who can probably give many helpful tips.
+If you study their behavioral differences, as well as physiological, make up you may be able to make an informed decision.

 All fish species have their own methods of telling males from females, but if you’re not a fish, you might not recognize them!
 If you are interested in breeding your fish, we recommend contacting a professional breeder for some tips.